 It’s impossible to tell which of these approaches might be in use now by Google, if any.
 According to LinkedIn, Ashutosh Garg left Google in 2008.
-I’m not sure when Kedar Dhamdhere left, but the snippet changing patent wasn’t officially filed at the USPTO until 2011, so it is possible that the updated version of that patent was worked on by only one of them or by someone else completely.
+I’m not sure when Kedar Dhamdhere left, but the snippet-changing patent wasn’t officially filed at the USPTO until 2011, so The updated version of the patent may have been worked on by only one of them or by someone else completely.

-Chances are good that a lot of people do ask about Lincoln’s height in queries and search sessions involving Lincoln.
+The chances are good that many people ask about Lincoln’s height in queries and search sessions involving Lincoln.

-What I found most interesting about this new patent is that it shows us how algorithms to address certain issues might evolve over time and change.
-Here is seems clear that Google was trying out different approaches with search results for similar queries during search sessions based upon earlier queries in those sessions.
+What I found most interesting about this new patent is that it shows us how algorithms to address certain issues might evolve and change.
+Here it seems clear that Google was trying out different approaches with search results for similar queries during search sessions based upon earlier queries in those sessions.

 I say that because the same pair of inventors are listed on the patents I’ve pointed out, and they seem to be trying out different solutions to what might be deemed the same problem.